Skip to main content

 To build a robust, enterprise-grade AI automation platform, the ingestion engine must understand a document exactly as a human reader does.
 It must recognize that a table is a table, a header is a header, and a multi-column layout flows logically from top to bottom.

-This requires advanced structural layout analysis and semantic parsing.
+This requires advanced structural layout analysis and semantic parsing—a fundamentally different approach from the character-by-character extraction that legacy OCR provides.

 How VeriRFP Automates Ingestion